 Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.
 Risks include:

 - Infection.
-Studies indicate that fewer than 1 percent of women experience infection as a result of the procedure.
+There's a slight risk of developing an infection as a result of the procedure.

 - Spotting.
-Sometimes the process of placing the catheter in the uterus can cause a small amount of vaginal bleeding.
-This does not usually have an effect on the chance of pregnancy.
+Sometimes the process of placing the catheter in the uterus causes a small amount of vaginal bleeding.
+This doesn't usually have an effect on the chance of pregnancy.

 - Multiple pregnancy.
-IUI itself is not associated with an increased risk of a multiple pregnancy — twins, triplets or more.
-However, when coordinated with ovulation-inducing medications, the risk of a multiple pregnancy increases significantly.
+IUI itself isn't associated with an increased risk of a multiple pregnancy — twins, triplets or more.
+But, when coordinated with ovulation-inducing medications, the risk of a multiple pregnancy increases significantly.
 A multiple pregnancy has higher risks than a single pregnancy does, including early labor and low birth weight.